TDHolmes/embedded-profiling/embedded-profiling/README.md

 in the [`embedded-profiling` github repo](https://github.com/TDHolmes/embedded-profiling).
 These examples use some libraries implementing this trait, [`ep-systick`], [`ep-dwt`], and [`ep-pin-toggle`].

+## Minimum Supported Rust Version (MSRV)

+This crate is guaranteed to compile on stable Rust 1.57 and up.
+It might compile with older versions but that may change in any new patch release.

 ## License

 This code is licensed under either of: